-&lt;sup>4In models with idiosyncratic income risk without economic growth, there is a stationary distribution if the termining the minimum consumption level at the natural borrowing limit, this allows us to assure that the left tail of the wealth distribution converges in 22 years from the initial distribution to the density in 2008.
-The high realization (set at 4.5%) needs to lie above this threshold level, yielding a non-stationary evolution of the wealth distribution.
-Employing this "exploding regime" (Benhabib and Bisin, 2017) is essential to obtain the fat right tail in the distribution of wealth in 2008.
+To obtain this result, the low realization of the return (at 3.5%) needs to lie below the threshold level, such that a stationary distribution obtains.5 Together with a parameter determining the minimum consumption level at the natural borrowing limit, this allows us to assure that the left tail of the wealth distribution converges in 22 years from the initial distribution to the density in 2008.
+The high realization (set at 4.5%) needs to lie above this threshold level, yielding exploding wealth dynamics.
+Employing this "exploding regime" (Benhabib and Bisin, 2018) is essential to obtain the fat right tail (i.e. high Pareto coefficient) in the distribution of wealth in 2008.